porres/pd-cyclone/README.md

 In its current form, cyclone is mainly for people using both Max and Pd, and thus wanting to develop cross-platform patches.

-(more words and about the original project on the original readme provided in this repository)
+(more words and about the original project on the original readme provided in this repository: <https://github.com/porres/pd-cyclone/blob/master/README_original.txt>)

 -------